matheAlves/chat-app/README.md

 ## Features
 ### account registration
   the login screen doubles as registration screen:
-  when a non-existent username is used, it automatically creates a new user
+  when a non-existent username is given, it automatically creates a new user
 ### global chat
   all new users are automaticaly added to main chat room